MicrosoftDocs/azure-docs/articles/active-directory/governance/delete-lifecycle-workflow.md

     :::image type="content" source="media/delete-lifecycle-workflow/delete-button.png" alt-text="Screenshot of a list of workflows with one selected, along with the Delete button.":::

-1. Confirm that you want to delete the selected workflow by selecting the **Delete** button.
+1. Confirm that you want to delete the workflow by selecting the **Delete** button.

     :::image type="content" source="media/delete-lifecycle-workflow/delete-workflow.png" alt-text="Screenshot of confirming the deletion of a workflow.":::